Phylogenetics-Brown-BIOL1425/phylobio_final_project/readme.md

 Host and amphipod 18S fasta sequences were retrieved from NCBI Batch Entrez using the GI numbers for each sequence.

 Additional taxa were included (and pruned out a posteriori) to increase the robustness of the analysis and reduce the effect of long branch attraction.
-The hyperiid amphipod tree showed a rogue taxon "Hyperietta stephenseni" which consistently appeared outside its genus clade and as sister group to all other species.
+The hyperiid amphipod tree showed a rogue taxon "*Hyperietta stephenseni*" which consistently appeared outside its genus clade and as sister group to all other species.
 Its 18S sequence, as annotated in NCBI differed much from every other in the alignment.
-This is possibly due to incorrect annotation or contamination (BLAST 2nd hit: Epimeriella walkeri, gammaridean amphipod -- E = 0.0).
+This is possibly due to incorrect annotation or contamination (BLAST 2nd hit: *Epimeriella walkeri*, gammaridean amphipod -- E = 0.0).
 It has critical information as it is the only taxon for which I had available association data with radiolarians, so I could not simply remove it.
 Therefore, I applied a constraint (specified below) during the RAxML analysis to procrust its position in the tree, informed by alternative phylogenies (Hurt et al., 2013) and taxonomic information.
 Lestrigonus schizogeneios was also showing a similar behavior, but as it did not have critical ecological information, I decided to remove the taxon a posteriori.

 For the sake of making good use of species-to-species association data for interesting species which do not have available annotated 18S sequence data, I used "sequence proxies".
 This artifact consists in using a sequence annotated as "Species sp." as a placeholder, assuming it would have an approximate phylogenetic placement to the morphospecies of interest.

 <b>Host 18S phylogeny:</b>

 Outgroup:
-Euglena intermedia
+*Euglena intermedia*

 Ingroups:
 Rhizarians:
-Globigerina bulloides.
+*Globigerina bulloides*.
 Spumellarian radiolarian (unidentified).
 Choanoflagellates:
-Salpingoeca rosetta,
+*Salpingoeca rosetta*,
-Sphaeroeca leprechaunica.
+*Sphaeroeca leprechaunica*.
 Sponges:
-Hippospongia lachne,
+*Hippospongia lachne*,
-Suberites ficus.
+*Suberites ficus*.
 Placozoan:
-Trichoplax sp.
+*Trichoplax sp*.
 Other protostomes:
-Maja brachydactyla,
+*Maja brachydactyla*,
-Helix aspersa.
+*Helix aspersa*.
 Other deuterostome:
-Asterias forbesi.
+*Asterias forbesi*.

 Sequence proxies:
-Bolinopsis sp. used as Bolinopsis vitrea.
+*Bolinopsis sp.* used as *Bolinopsis vitrea*.
-Pandea conica used as Pandea sp.
+*Pandea conica* used as *Pandea sp.*
-Solmissus sp. as Solmissus incissa.
+*Solmissus sp.* as *Solmissus incissa*.
-Cavolinia sp. as Cavolinia longirostris.
+*Cavolinia sp.* as *Cavolinia longirostris*.

 <b>Amphipod 18S phylogeny:</b>

 Outgroups:
-Cyathura carinata,
+*Cyathura carinata*,
-Idotea baltica.
+*Idotea baltica*.

 Ingroups:
-Themisto abyssorum,
+*Themisto abyssorum*,
-Cystisoma pellucida,
+*Cystisoma pellucida*,
-Hyperietta sibaginis,
+*Hyperietta sibaginis*,
-Hyperietta parviceps,
+*Hyperietta parviceps*,
-Brachyscelus rapax,
+*Brachyscelus rapax*,
-Phrosina semilunata,
+*Phrosina semilunata*,
-Rhabdosoma whitei.
+*Rhabdosoma whitei*.

 Constraint: (Hyperietta stephenseni, Hyperietta parviceps, Hyperietta sibaginis, Eupronoe minuta);

 Sequence proxies:
-Phronima sp. used as Phronima sedentaria.
+*Phronima sp.* used as *Phronima sedentaria*.
-Paraphronima sp. used as Paraphronima gracilis.
+*Paraphronima sp.* used as *Paraphronima gracilis*.

 ###For both amphipods and hosts: